 As good as Dennis Smith Jr. was, he sometimes dominated the basketball to the point that his teammates stood around and watched.
 That won't be an issue this year.
-Keatts's first point guards with the Wolfpack will be young but talented and predominately pass first.
+Keatts' first point guards with the Wolfpack will be young but talented and predominately pass first.
 The likely starter will be sophomore Markell Johnson, a top 70 recruit despite being an early entrant last year.
 While he didn’t look for his shot very often as a freshman with Smith and plenty of established shooters around him to distribute the ball to, Johnson was one of the few members of the team that seemed to actually care about defense, and he took care of the basketball with a better than 2 to 1 assist to turnover ratio.
 He should be one of the most improved players on the team.
-Freshmen Lavar Batts, a top 100 recruit, and late signee Braxton Beverly, a four star recruit, will serve as his backups and help fill out the perimeter rotation.
-Batts is a similar player to Johnson that excels at getting to the basket, although he may need to add strength to do so in the ACC.
-Beverly (whose eligibility is currently in question) is considered to be a smart player and excellent passer, and his ability to shoot the basketball will be welcome with the loss of so many perimeter weapons in the offseason.
+Two freshmen, Lavar Batts and Braxton Beverly, will backup Johnson.
+Batts, a top 100 recruit, is a similar player to Johnson that excels at getting to the basket, although he may need to add strength to do so in the ACC.
+Beverly is finally eligible after a bizarre NCAA decision was overturned following a barrage of negative publicity.
+He's a four star prospect that's smart with the basketball and put up a lot of points in high school; his perimeter shooting will be particularly welcome in Keatts' offense.
 While the point guards will be young, they will be flanked by high end, experienced shooters and scorers starting on the wings.
 6-6 junior Torin Dorn carried the team at times in the non-conference, averaging 14.9 points on a torrid 55.8% shooting overall and 45.7% shooting behind the arc to go along with an impressive 6.5 rebounds during the team's 11-2 start; there were many reasons why the wheels fell off for the team once conference play began, and his decreased opportunities was among them.
 Dorn should benefit from Smith's departure as much as anyone.
 Keatts filled out his starting perimeter by adding graduate transfer Al Freeman, an athletic 6-4 guard that averaged 9.4 points on 38.9% shooting behind the arc at Baylor last year; he should adequately replace Henderson at shooting guard.
-The UNCW team Keatts took to the NCAA Tournament last season finished 4th in the country in assist to turnover ratio (the Wolfpack ranked 147th despite having a lottery pick at point guard), and he should have enough talent to create an efficient offense at NC State.
+Graduate transfer Sam Hunt will likely see time for the Wolfpack as well; he led NC A&T in scoring each of the last two years, but at 6-2 he posted modest shooting percentages and more turnovers than assists while playing in the Mid-Eastern Athletic Conference.
+The UNCW team Keatts took to the NCAA Tournament last season finished 4th in the country in assist to turnover ratio; while it will be hard to repeat those numbers in the ACC with three young point guards, the Wolfpack should improve significantly in that area over last season, when they ranked 147th despite having a lottery pick at point guard.

 The biggest weakness of Keatts’ final UNCW team was at the defensive end, where the Seahawks finished 333rd in field goal percentage defense – actually worse than the Wolfpack, who finished 237th.
 However, that was at least partly due to the fact that UNCW was one of the smaller teams in Division I, with only their 6-7 centers measuring over 6-5.
 No such problems will exist with the Wolfpack, who are relatively loaded with size in the frontcourt and athleticism everywhere.
 6-8 senior Abdul-Malik Abu will again be the key figure in the post.
 Abu's play leveled off in last year's disorganized mess (11.8 ppg., 7.0 rpg.), and he ended up developing a penchant for staying in foul trouble.
 He's an explosive athlete capable of more, and should benefit from the change at point guard.
 Also returning after considering the draft is 7-0 sophomore Omer Yurtseven, who flashed potential last season but was ultimately part of the team's disappointment.
 He's another player that didn't really get many opportunities with the Smith show, and when he did he wasn't really strong or confident enough to be affective.
 Yurtseven's agile, mobile, and offensively skilled both inside and out, and with added strength and a more defined roll he'll be a perfect fit for what Keatts wants to do offensively and might even live up to his original billing.
 Senior Lennard Freeman (5.0 rpg. in 19.4 mpg. on an injured leg two years ago), a physical bully in the post that missed last season with a lingering leg injury, will provide toughness and heart that was missing from the Wolfpack defense last season.
 Keatts has grown accustomed to smaller lineups, so there is a very real possibility he will use Dorn as an undersized 4 at times, particularly when Yurtseven is off the floor.